GregoryBWilson/MechaCar_Statistical_Analysis/README.md

 ```

-The t-values quantify the difference between the population means and the corresponding p-values of each coefficient ( i.e. "Pr(>|t|)" ) is the probability of obtaining a t-value with an absolute value at least as large as the one observed in the sample data if the null hypothesis is actually true.
+The t-values quantify the difference between the population means and the corresponding p-values of each coefficient, ( i.e. "Pr(>|t|)" ) is the probability of obtaining a t-value with an absolute value at least as large as the one observed in the sample data, if the null hypothesis is actually true.

 In summary addressing the three questions that MechaCar had in regards to MPG are answered bleow.